ninabarzh/broomstick/content/posts/weizenbaum.md

 For Weizenbaum, ethics starts with the ability to think clearly, and that starts with mastery of one’s own language.
 Without it, moral reasoning collapses into slogans.
 History, literature, and cultural study give students the context to understand and evaluate ethical challenges.
 Schools that fail to teach language fail to prepare their students for ethical life.

 But his critique did not stop there.
-Even if computers could demonstrably improve reading scores, he insisted the question “Why can’t Johnny read?” must still be asked — and answered.
+Even if computers could demonstrably improve reading scores, he insisted the question “Why can’t Johnny read?” must still be asked, and answered.
 Those answers are uncomfortable: Johnny might be hungry, might live in a violent environment where reading is irrelevant to survival, might be in an overcrowded class with an underqualified teacher.
-Asking why means confronting poverty, inequality, and misplaced national priorities — such as funding the military while cutting school meal programmes.
+Asking why means confronting poverty, inequality, and misplaced national priorities, such as funding the military while cutting school meal programmes.
 It is much easier to flood classrooms with shiny devices and declare progress than to face the ethics of ignoring these root causes.

 **Now:**

-“Ethics” is now a conference buzzword — with AI ethics toolkits, diversity pledges, and digital citizenship curricula — but public ethical discourse is often conducted at meme‑level depth.
+“Ethics” is now a conference buzzword, with AI ethics toolkits, diversity pledges, and digital citizenship curricula, but public ethical discourse is often done at meme‑level depth.
 The ability to construct a precise moral argument is not widespread, and the ethics “modules” in AI systems are mostly PR shields.
-Meanwhile, the underlying social realities Weizenbaum pointed to still exist — hunger, poverty, and systemic neglect — and are still being papered over with technology.
+Meanwhile, the underlying social realities Weizenbaum pointed to still exist, hunger, poverty, and systemic neglect, and are still being papered over with technology.
 If the public cannot debate right and wrong with clarity, and if policymakers prefer gadgets over justice, the ethical veneer in our tech won’t stop much of anything.

 ---